elielmensah/Phase_One_Project/README.md

 #Overview

-#The challenge - I to build a modern art gallery form the scratch using HTML and CSS.
+#The challenge - Is to build a modern art gallery form the scratch using HTML and CSS.

 #Project Objective
 This project objective was to biuld out an art gallery using html and css and to make the website look as close to the designs as possible.